BenjaminOyarzun17/ProcessProphet/user-manual/user_manual.md

     ├── multiple_predictions_path/

 ```
-The first event of each path is always the last event of the partial trace.
+Because the first event of each path is always the last event of the partial trace, the newly predicted paths are always `depth` + 1 long.
 So if there is a multiple prediction request with `depth = 1` and `degree = 3` the generated json file will look like this:
 ![Multi Prediction](images/pp_mult_new.png)

 ### Conformance Checking